NFL receiver Henry Ruggs III drove more than 150 mph before fatal crash, prosecutors say - KTVZ

 Former Las Vegas Raiders wide receiver Henry Ruggs III was traveling more than 150 mph — his alcohol level more than twice the legal limit — before his car rear-ended another car, killing a 23-year-old woman, prosecutors said Wednesday.

-The Raiders released Ruggs Tuesday night after he was charged with driving under the influence (DUI) resulting in a death, according to the Las Vegas Metropolitan Police Department.
+The Raiders released Ruggs Tuesday night after the Las Vegas Metropolitan Police Department announced that he was charged with driving under the influence (DUI) resulting in a death.

+Tina O. Tintor of Las Vegas was killed when Ruggs crashed into her car, the police arrest report said.
+She was pronounced dead at the scene.
+Her dog also was killed in the crash.

 Ruggs made his first court appearance Wednesday, behind a glass window in a wheelchair and wearing a face mask and neck brace.